zapata-engineering/orquestra-core/docs/guides/interfaces.rst

 What is an interface?
 =====================

 Before we get into the details, let's explain what we mean by "interfaces" in this context.
 We use this word as a shorthand for "a way to implement certain concepts in such a way, that as long as two implementations conform to a particular interface, they can be swapped and the program should still work correctly".
-Obviously, various implementations might work differently - e.g.: one simulator might be faster than the other - but they should be undistinguishable when it comes to inputs, outputs and how they are being used.
+Obviously, various implementations might work differently - e.g.: one simulator might be faster than the other - but they should be indistinguishable when it comes to inputs, outputs and how they are being used.